dragmaster019/assignment-sarthak/README.md

-# Talk-A-Tive
+# Assignment LiaPlus

-Talk-a-tive is a Full Stack Chatting App.
-Uses Socket.io for real time communication and stores user details in encrypted format in Mongo DB Database.
+Features-

+User login (can be a basic login without authentication).
+- Real-time messaging.
+- Display of chat history.
+- A responsive design for mobile and desktop views.
+-Added typing indicators and user online status.

 ## Tech Stack

 **Client:** React JS